influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```

 This command requires a recording ID provided through the argument `-recording`
 and a task ID provided through the argument `-task`.
-The optional boolean argument
+The optional Boolean argument
 `-real-clock` will toggle replaying the data according to the intervals between
 the timestamps contained within.
-The optional boolean argument `-rec-time` will
+The optional Boolean argument `-rec-time` will
 toggle using the actual recorded times instead of present times.
 Use of present
 times is the default behavior.
 An optional `-replay-id` can also be provided and
 when not provided will be generated.
-The optional boolean argument `-no-wait` will
+The optional Boolean argument `-no-wait` will
 spawn the replay into a separate process and exit leaving it to run in the background.

 **Example 16: Replaying a recording**